Techtonica/curriculum/projects/mern-pern-project.md

 #### Species

 This app will store data about different endangered species (e.g. polar bears, tigers).
+(Note: You can use fake data, you do not need to find the real numbers).
 For each species, it should be able to store:
-(Note: You can use fake data, you do not need to find the real numbers)

 - Integer primary key
 - the common name (e.g. tiger)